A Full-waveform Approximation of Finite-Sized Acoustic Apertures: Forward and Adjoint Wavefields: Numerical Results

-By defining the volumetric radiation source, $s$, on a single point, the spatial integral in the primary Green's formula \eqref{eq:gr-prime} and its equivalent frequency-domain formula \eqref{eq:pr-fr} is dropped, and these formulae describe the action of the causal Green's function on a source defined on an arbitrary single point.
-In this section, the accuracy of the full-field approximation for approximating this analytic action is measured.\footnote{As discussed at the beginning of section \ref{sec:wave-time}, the solution of the wave equation \eqref{eq:wave1} is based on an assumption that the source is square-integrable in space and time.
-However, this condition is not satisfied for a source defined on a single point.
-Accordingly, for a point source, all quantities included in the semi-numerical systems introduced in section \ref{sec:semi-num} are not physical quantities.
-For this simplified and nonphysical numerical experiment using a $d$-dimensional radiation source $s$ (resp. a $d-1$-dimensional monopole source) on a single point, these quantities will have units $\text{m}^{-\text{d}}$ (resp. $ \text{m}^{1-\text{d}} $) times the units of physical quantities associated with a physical source and with finite size, but it will be shown that an integration over a set of sampled points defined over a finite volume (or surface) of the source will yield the wavefield with a physical quantity.} Accordingly, for a radiation source defined on an arbitrary single point $\bx_0$, Eq. \eqref{eq:mass-s-dis}, which defines the mass source on sampled points in space and time, is reduced to the formula
+When the volumetric source \( s \), or its regularized version \( \mathcal{S} \), is confined to a single point, the spatial integral in the primary Green's formula~\eqref{eq:gr-prime} and its equivalent frequency-domain expression is eliminated.
+The resulting formula thus describes the action of the causal Green's function on a nonphysical source confined to a single spatial point.
+This section evaluates the accuracy of the full-waveform approximation in reproducing this analytical action, focusing on comparisons with the exact solution obtained from the primary Green's formula~\eqref{eq:gr-prime}.\footnote{For this simplified and nonphysical numerical experiment using a $d$-dimensional radiation source $s$ confined to a single point, the quantities will have units of $\text{m}^{-\text{d}}$ multiplied by the units of physical quantities associated with a finite-sized source.
+Integrating over a set of sampled points distributed across a finite volume of the source then yields a wavefield with physically meaningful units.}

+The regularized source \( \mathcal{S} \) is a band-limited version of the radiation source \( s \), adapted to the regular space-time grid used for implementing Algorithm~\ref{alg:1}, and supports frequencies up to a prescribed cutoff frequency \( f_{\text{max}} \).
+We expect the full-waveform approximation of \( \mathcal{S} \) to match the analytical action of the Green's function on \( s \) at all frequencies below \( f_{\text{max}} \).
+In this section, we examine this agreement in the case where the source is confined to a single spatial point.